September 20, 2019 Argo Shakedown Run (25 Photos)

 21.

-20. The Argo seems to be running well, I played with the air idle mixture setting throughout the run but its still not perfect, I may have to re-read the manual for the correct adjustment procedure.
+20. The Argo seems to be running well, I played with the air idle mixture setting throughout the ride but it's still not perfect.
+I may have to re-read the manual for the correct adjustment procedure and the carb while cleaned may need a rebuild kit.

-19. The tires bite really well providing great traction but still skid steer with ease which is important when choosing an aftermarket tire for an Argo.
+19. The tires bite really well providing fantastic traction but the tread design still lets the machine skid steer with ease, a very important factor when choosing aftermarket tires for an Argo.
+Skid steering aggressive tires is brutally hard on already delicate wheel bearings and cast aluminum bearing housings.

 18.